-- Pretty much everything HP Lovecraft wrote relied on this trope.
+- Pretty much everything H. P. Lovecraft wrote relied on this trope.
 Lovecraft was writing at around the time of Edwin Hubble's discoveries, which cemented the idea of other galaxies as large as the known universe of the time and gave people for the first time an idea of how large the universe was.
 Lovecraft said that all his fiction was based on the idea that the laws of nature only apply locally, and so his horrors from the stars were literally impossible for us to imagine.

-- The "Zones of Thought" series by Vernor Vinge plays with this trope, even though it is (on some levels at least) moderately hard sci-fi.
+- The Zones of Thought series by Vernor Vinge plays with this trope, even though it is (on some levels at least) moderately hard sci-fi.
 The basic idea is that the laws of physics become more lax at increasing distances from a galactic core.
 In the "Unthinking Depths" at the center of a galaxy, not even thought is possible.
 The "Slow Zone" further from the core (where Earth is located) uses Mundane Dogmatic physics.
 In the "Beyond", still further away from the galactic core, more fantastic things like FTL and strong AI become possible, and in the "Transcend", beginning at the farthest edges of a galaxy and extending out into intergalactic space, Space Is Magic.
-The series basically uses the entire Mohs Scale of Science Fiction Hardness.

 - Isaac Asimov's novel The Gods Themselves was written largely in response to this trope.
 Asimov once heard Robert Silverberg make up an isotope off the top of his head, Plutonium-186.
 When Asimov pointed out that said isotope does not and cannot exist, Silverberg responded "So what?"
-Asimov, who was never one to back down from a challenge (even a self-imposed one) decided to work out under what conditions Plutonium-186 could be possible.
-He concluded that it would have to be in an parallel universe where the laws of Physics behaved differently than they do here (such as the strong force being a lot stronger than it is in our universe).
+Asimov, who was never one to back down from a challenge (even a self-imposed one), decided to work out under what conditions Plutonium-186 could be possible.
+He concluded that it would have to be a parallel universe where the laws of physics behaved differently than they do here (such as the strong force being a lot stronger than it is in our universe).
 He went on to figure out how such a Universe would operate, and eventually developed his ideas into what he considered his most ambitious novel.

 - Many episodes of Star Trek, from each incarnation of the franchise, treat outer space in this manner.
 Why do species that evolved on other planets have telepathic or even godlike powers?
 Because they're from space!
 How does the Negative Space Wedgie take over the minds of the crew, and how do the waterfalls on the paradise planet run backwards?
 They're in space, that's how!